gamefriend10/autogate-coop/catalog/archetypes/Triple_Logic/README.md

   `GV_Triple_TriplifyCoreIfThreeArePresent_TripleFound` = true

+  UnitGroup_ForEachUnitInGroup(`GV_Triple_TriplifyCoreIfThreeArePresent_CoreUnitGroupForTriple`):
     // If any are hand cores (condition on RemoveHandCoreFromHandPositionInPlayerBlackboard),
     // rm from player's blackboard, so the triple can fit in one of the newly open slots.
-  // Note: okay to not rm from staging, bc deleting will rm anyway and the triple goes to the hand.
-  UnitGroup_ForEachUnitInGroup(`GV_Triple_TriplifyCoreIfThreeArePresent_CoreUnitGroupForTriple`):
     `IV_RemoveHandCoreFromHandPositionInPlayerBlackboard_HandCore` = UnitGroup_GetCurrentUnit
     RemoveHandCoreFromHandPositionInPlayerBlackboard(`IV_RemoveHandCoreFromHandPositionInPlayerBlackboard_HandCore`)
+    // If any are staging cores (condition on RemoveStagingCoreFromPlayerBlackboard),
+    // rm from player's blackboard, so they no longer count towards triples.
+This is bc ig
+    // deleting from staging doesnt happen inbetween our synchronous triggers here(?)
+    `IV_RemoveStagingCoreFromPlayerBlackboard_Core` = UnitGroup_GetCurrentUnit
+    RemoveStagingCoreFromPlayerBlackboard(`IV_RemoveStagingCoreFromPlayerBlackboard_Core`)

   // If vanguard, add up the non-triple core veterancy If(Entity_HasAllTags(`IV_Triple_TriplifyCoreIfThreeArePresent_CoreToCheckFor`, vanguard_snowtag)):